 Wan is an open-source video generation model that supports T2V (text-to-video) and I2V (image-to-video) generations.
 PAI provides customized JSON workflows and API calling methods to help you use the Wan model in ComfyUI to generate high-quality videos.
 This topic uses I2V as an example to show how to deploy the ComfyUI service and use Wan to generate videos.

-Deploy ComfyUI standard service (for single user)
+Deploy a standard ComfyUI service (for single-user use)

 Log on to the PAI console.
 Select a region on the top of the page.
 Then, select the desired workspace and click Elastic Algorithm Service (EAS).